crsmith75/Scribe/README.md

 **Note** This two server system is still an artifact of the system being in development mode, once this moves to production, only a single server will need to be run

+You will be navigated to a Login Screen.
+If you have already created an account login, otherwise click 'Create An Account' and then fill out the corresponding form.
+Once you do you will enter the home screen which is a simple UI with a form and list where you can add and manage the accounts you want to track.
+Simply enter a users twitter handle and twitter id and then a chain will be created for the account.
+To find an account's twitter id, visit https://tweeterid.com/ and enter their twitter handle and the twitter id will be provided for you.

+## Next Steps:

+1.)
+Finish integrating faust for asynchronous task management and message queuing to create fully functional MVP(Currently Undergoing work by Consensus Networks)
+2.)
+Flesh out Error Handling to account for things like an invalid twitter handle or id.
+3.)
+Allow Scribes to add accounts other Scribes are tracking 4.)
+Implement some sort of incentive structure to reward those who are tracking more accounts/tweets 5.)
+Build out Consumer Facing Portion
+6.)
+Integrate with bot to periodically tweet every time tracked accounts have tweeted and it was secured with Factom 7.)
+Deleted Tweet Detection
+8.)
+Integration with Identities